mlflow/mlflow-torchserve/examples/MNIST/example3/README.md

 Run the `mnist_model.py` script which will perform training on MNIST handwritten dataset.

-This example logs the model into mlflow.
-By default the mlflow tracking uri is set to "http://localhost:5000" and it can be overridden by providing  command line argument `--tracking-uri http://<IP>:<PORT>`

 This example primarily focuses on logging and using additional/supporting files during deployment.
 `number_to_text.json` file present in this example has the output mappings.